All posts

 Thailand's 2024 Foreign Income Tax Reform

-This is the single most consequential structural change for Thai founders with US LLCs.
+This is the single biggest structural change for Thai founders with US LLCs.

 What Changed

-From January 1, 2024 onward, the timing loophole is closed.
-Foreign-sourced income earned from 2024 onward that is remitted to Thailand is subject to Thai personal income tax, regardless of when the remittance occurs.
-Income earned before January 1, 2024 and remitted later remains exempt under the old rules.
+That loophole closed on January 1, 2024.
+Foreign-sourced income earned from 2024 onward is now subject to Thai personal income tax when remitted to Thailand, no matter when the remittance happens.
+Income earned before 2024 and remitted later is still exempt under the old rules.

 What This Means for US LLC Income

 A single-member US LLC is a "disregarded entity" for US tax purposes.
-The LLC itself does not pay US income tax.
-All income passes through to the individual owner.
+It pays no US income tax.
+Everything passes through to you personally.

-For a Thai founder who is a Thai tax resident (present in Thailand 180+ days per year):
+If you're a Thai tax resident (180+ days in Thailand per year):

-1. LLC revenue flows to the founder personally (pass-through)
+1. LLC revenue flows to you personally (pass-through)

 2. If remitted to Thailand — subject to Thai PIT at rates up to 35%

-3. If kept in the US — not currently taxed by Thailand (only remittances are taxed)
+3. If kept in the US — not currently taxed by Thailand (only remittances trigger tax)

 Thai Personal Income Tax Rates